RodoDenDr0n/Machine-Learning-Methods-for-Detecting-Signs-of-Disease-from-an-ECG/README.md

 ## Set up

-The code is designed to be downloaded and ran in Google Colab.
-It is highly recommended
+Most of the project code was developed in Google Colab.
+It is highly recommended to download the repository to your Google Drive and run the notebooks directly in Colab.

 ## Results